WJMN (FM)

-WJMN (94.5 FM) is a rhythmic CHR radio station licensed to Boston, Massachusetts, United States, under the ownership of iHeartMedia.
-Its current slogan is "Boston's #1 for Hip Hop & The Best Throwbacks."
-The station's studios are located in Medford and the transmitter site is in Newton, Massachusetts.
+WJMN (94.5 FM) is a rhythmic CHR radio station licensed to Boston, Massachusetts, United States, and is owned and operated by iHeartMedia.
+The station's studios are located in Medford and its transmitter site is in Newton, Massachusetts.

 History

 WHDH-FM (1948–1972)

 WJMN was originally WHDH-FM: a sister station to, and simulcast of, WHDH (AM).
 In 1965, to comply with a Federal Communications Commission regulation limiting simulcasting between commonly owned AM and FM stations in the same city, WHDH-FM began separate programming with an automated middle-of-the-road format in stereo.
 In late 1967, WHDH-FM changed its format to automated progressive rock (predating future FM rocker WBCN by several months), but by late 1969, the station returned to automated beautiful music after a little "intervention", allegedly from WHDH Inc.'s chief executive officer, Harold J. Clancy (who did not particularly approve of putting rock and roll on "MY FM station!").
 Although this format remained until 1975, it was not particularly successful, despite a 1972 attempt to establish a separate identity by changing the call letters to WCOZ (as in "Cozy").